al-zah/tarantino/README.md

 ## History API

-**Available on the Client-side only.** Director supports using HTML5 History API instead of hash fragments for navigation.
+**Available on the Client-side only.** Tarantino supports using HTML5 History API instead of hash fragments for navigation.
 To use the API, pass `{html5history: true}` to `configure()`.
 Use of the API is enabled only if the client supports `pushState()`.